-Though the ancient species is not native to Ireland, more remains of these deer have been found here than anywhere else in the world.
+Though the ancient species is exclusively found in Ireland, more remains of these deer have been found here than anywhere else in the world.

 A fisherman and his assistant were out on the lakebed of Lough Neagh in Northern Ireland on Sept.
 5 when they reeled in the farthest thing from their usual catch.